aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-pdf/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: Invalid URL or parameters.
 - **401 Unauthorized**: Authentication has failed, or no credentials were provided.
 - **404 Not Found**: Source file not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining conversion data.
+- **500 Server Error**: An anomaly occurred while obtaining conversion data from the spreadsheet.

 ## Usage Scenarios

 ## Key Features and Benefits

-- **Cloud-Native Conversion**: Conversion of local files directly in the cloud, eliminating the need to store them there.
+- **Cloud-Native Conversion**: Convert local files directly in the cloud, eliminating the need to store them there.
 - **Reduced Cloud Resource Burden**: No need to upload files to the cloud, saving cloud storage space.
-- **Simplified Workflow**: Convert local spreadsheets to the pdf format directly through cloud services, without intermediate steps.
+- **Simplified Workflow**: Convert local spreadsheets to PDF format directly through cloud services, without intermediate steps.

 ## OpenAPI Specification

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertChartToPdf) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
+Using an SDK is the best way to speed up development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}